kyma-project/istio/docs/user/00-25-plug-in-istio-ca.md

 ## Default Istio Behavior

-By default, Istio generates a self-signed root certificate and stores in a Secret within a Kyma cluster.
+By default, Istio generates a self-signed root certificate and stores it in a Secret within a Kyma cluster.
 Istio uses this certificate to issue certificates for each workload in the service mesh.

 ### Configuring a Custom CA
 You can replace the default self-signed certificate provided by Istio and use a certificate issued by your organization.
 Istio supports the following PKI hierarchy: